GENERAL RULES – Florida Sailfish Cup

 • Maximum of one captain and two paid mates plus customers.
 The customers are the only anglers on the boat.
 The rod may only be passed one time from a mate to a customer and that should occur immediately after the drag is engaged on a hooked fish.

-30. Billfish Release Criteria: All billfish in the tournament must be properly released for a point to be scored to the registered angler and his or her team.
+31. Billfish Release Criteria: All billfish in the tournament must be properly released for a point to be scored to the registered angler and his or her team.
 The requirements for a release are as follows: (1) At the conclusion of the fight the fish must be brought close enough to the boat for a mate or crewmember to touch the leader, not the double line.
 (2) In a continuous sequence, video footage must clearly identify the fish as well as the leader touch by a crew member.
 (3) Evidence on video of the leader being cut at the time of release.
-(4) The proper color card should be displayed on video (5) The time, date and GPS coordinates must be filmed to document the completion of a release.
+(4) The proper color card should be displayed on video (5) The time and date must be filmed at the end to document the completion of a release.

-32. Continuous Video Sequence: To ensure the authenticity of the releases, each team will be required to maintain a continuous video sequence from the time video evidence of the fish is established up to the time that the leader touch and cut is verified on video as well as the confirmation of time, date and GPS coordinates.
+32. Continuous Video Sequence: To ensure the authenticity of the releases, each team will be required to maintain a continuous video sequence from the time video evidence of the fish is established up to the time that the leader touch and cut is verified on video all the way through the confirmation of time and date.
 If a break in the footage should occur, the team must reestablish video evidence of the fish again with a continuous video sequence as described above.

 33. Color Card Sequence: Once a day of fishing is scheduled, the email address associated with the team account will receive an automated email just prior to the scheduled day.
 That email will contain a sequence of colors from 1 to 50 that are to be used in that order for each billfish released during the day of fishing.
 If all 50 colors are used before the conclusion of fishing on a day, the team should resume their color sequence at the top of the list again.